-Sexual violence can impact on all of the relationships in your life whether that is with your parents, your friends or your partner.
+Sexual violence can impact all the relationships in your life – whether that is with your parents, your friends or your partner.
 It might feel like they don’t understand you anymore or it might be difficult to trust others.
 Maybe people who are important to you don’t believe what has happened or are friends with the person who hurt you.

 The thought of telling people in your life about what happened can be really scary, and you do not need to tell anyone about what has happened if it doesn’t feel right.
 If you do want to disclose to people close to you, it’s OK to go slowly and disclose little bits at a pace that feels right for you.
 You are in control of what you tell people, but sometimes a little bit of understanding can help people in your life to know what support you need from them.
 You are allowed to ask for what you need: maybe you want to talk about how you feel, or maybe you need them to distract you and make you feel normal.
 You are allowed to set boundaries about what you want to talk about, and with who.